Collective Goals & Tiers

 - Limiting their support requirements to the time slots specified

 - Scheduling the time slots at least a week in advance

 It depends on a lot of things but mainly on how critical is your open source project to the organization (which is arguably quite subjective).
 We recommend starting at $500/month with a yearly commitment ($6k upfront) for access to two hours of support a month.
 As you grow, you can start increasing the price.

 It's easier for companies to budget services for the year.
 It also ensures that they contribute to the maintenance of the project.

-By subscribing to a support tier, you not only get private time for your team to discuss the open-source project that you are depending on, but you are also helping the collective to maintain it.
+By subscribing to a support tier, you not only get private time for your team to discuss the open-source project that you depend upon, but you are also helping the collective to maintain it.
 It's a great way to balance your interests with the interests of the community.

 Yes, you will receive an invoice emitted by the host of the collective (for example, Open Source Collective 501c6).